MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 07. [Super Programmer](07.SuperProgrammer.cpp)
 You have improved time complexity from 'n' to '√n'!
+BRILLIANT!!! <br>
-BRILLIANT!!!
-You covered boundary cases too.
-No room for unreliable codes :) <br>
+You covered boundary cases too: no room for unreliable codes :) <br>
-*Most importantly, who elite uses tab?!*
+*Most importantly, who elite uses the tab?!*

 ``` SuperProgrammer.cpp
 #include <math.h>